 - A tow truck driver at the scene of a car accident suggests a particular attorney or firm.

-- A witness to the accident approaches you and offers up a referral.
+- A witness to the accident approaches you and offers a referral.

 - Someone at the crash site refers you to a doctor or an attorney.